mguo123/iris-ncats/README.md

-# iris-ncats: A Conversational Agent for Biological Data Science based on Iris
+# iris-ncats: A Conversational Agent for Biological Data Science

 This repository contains the prototype for our Stanford Effort Biomedical Data Translater that is able to answer the following questions: